 |(h) Gill slits||(vi) Cyclostomata and Chondrichthyes|

 15. Prepare a list of some animals that are found parasitic on human beings.

 Some animals that are found parasitic in humans are as follows:

 i.
 Ancylostoma (Hookworm)

 iv.
 Wuchereria (Filarial worm)

 NCERT Solutions for Class 11 Biology Chapter 4 – Animal Kingdom

-NCERT Solutions for Class 11 Biology Chapter 4 the Animal Kingdom is covered under Unit 1 – Diversity in the Living World in term – I of CBSE Syllabus 2021-22.
-Questions appearing from this unit constitutes for about 10% of the question paper as per past trends, hence students are required to concentrate on understanding concepts covered in this unit.
+NCERT Solutions for Class 11 Biology Chapter 4 the Animal Kingdom is covered under Unit 1 – Diversity in the Living World in Term – I of CBSE Syllabus 2021-22.
+Questions appearing from this unit constitute for about 10% of the question paper, as per past trends.
+Hence, students are required to concentrate on understanding concepts covered in this unit.

 List of subtopics covered in Chapter 4 – Animal Kingdom: